Lace monitor: Feeding

 Lace monitors are predominantly carrion eaters, feeding on already dead carcasses of other wildlife.
 They consist of insects, reptiles, small mammals, birds, with eggs and young birds and mammals making up a larger part of their diet in spring and early summer.
 Lace monitors search for food on the ground, retreating to a nearby tree if disturbed.
 They also forage in areas inhabited by people, raiding chicken coops for poultry and eggs, and rummaging through unprotected domestic garbage bags and rubbish bins in picnic and recreational areas.

 A 2012 study in Gippsland found that populations of lace monitors near two rubbish tips were thirty five times greater, with individuals around twice as heavy, as populations in natural forest.
 The lizards near rubbish tips foraged predominantly on food waste there, with a greater caloric intake.
 These populations had 5.3 males for each female, compared with 1.9 males per female in natural areas.
 Despite the apparent increase in population and size, the long-term effect of human impact on the species is unclear.

 As they often swallow meat whole, they can be at risk of harm from some meat scraps; one was reported with a T-bone steak bone stuck in its throat and another with a plastic fork in its stomach.
 Another swallowed six golf balls that a chicken owner had placed in their coop to prompt their chickens to lay eggs.

-They frequently attack the large composting nests of scrub turkeys to steal their eggs, and often show injuries on their tails inflicted by male scrub turkeys pecking at them to drive them away.
+They frequently attack the large composting nests of brushturkeys to steal their eggs, and often show injuries on their tails inflicted by male turkeys pecking at them to drive them away.

 The species (particularly larger individuals) declined in numbers when the species encountered the advancing cane toad; however, lace monitors were abundant in some areas where cane toads had been established for many years.
 Fieldwork published in 2016 found that larger individuals were less cautious in what they ate, but all lace monitors quickly learned to avoid toads after they had been poisoned.